We need your help

 Lodging a bond gives details on other ways to lodge a bond.

 Scan the bond lodgement form and save it in PDF format.
 Make sure you complete both pages of the form and save them as one file – you will need to upload it when you have entered all the details below.

-You can pay the bond either by using your Mastercard or Visa credit or debit card, or directly by internet banking through ANZ, BNZ, Kiwibank, TSB or Westpac.
+You can pay the bond either by using your Mastercard or Visa credit or debit card.
+You can also pay directly by internet banking through ASB, ANZ, BNZ, Kiwibank, TSB or Westpac.
 Internet banking using the Account2Account option cannot be used if more than one person is required to login and authorise payments, and not all banks may support the Account2Account portal.

 Please note: customers with ASB may have difficulty placing Account2Account payments.
 We are aware of this issue and are working to resolve it as soon as possible.
 If you experience these issues please check with your bank to see if your payment has gone through, and try again if it has failed or try an alternative payment method.